 Is one of your retirement goals to leave your old home behind for a new location?
-Maybe family is important to you and you want to move closer to them.
+Maybe family is important to you, and you want to move closer to them.
 Or you want to make your vacation home your full-time home.
-Whatever your reason, here are some strategies to help prepare and avoid putting your retirement goals at risk.
+Whatever your reason, here are some tips to help you prepare for your potential move.

-After doing your research, share with your financial advisor what you've found and factor it into your retirement plan as well as other parts of your financial strategy.
-This could include partnering with your financial advisor and estate professional to determine whether your estate strategy might need to be adjusted.
-It's also important to talk about how you and your financial advisor will continue to communicate and ensure you stay on track while at a distance.
+After doing your research, share what you’ve found with your financial advisor and factor it into your plan.
+This could include partnering with your financial advisor and estate professional to determine if your estate strategy needs to be adjusted or how you’ll continue to communicate long-distance to help ensure you’re on track with your goals.